X

 Saudi Arabia

 In Saudi Arabia, the logo of Starbucks in participating stores and overall branding had to be changed because the topless mermaid in the company’s logo was viewed as pornographic.
 Therefore, the logo was changed into a crown with waves, foregoing the mermaid.
+In fact, if you want to recreate the Starbucks logo, using an AI logo maker helps speed up the process.
 The stores also have separate sections for men, while the women are served in the family section.

 France